qinguorui2001/tp/docs/UserGuide.md

 :bulb: **Tip:**<br>

-* You can give assignments with due dates that has passed the current date of use.
+* You can give assignment with due dates that has passed the current date of use.

 * The date `d/M/yyyy` can be replaced by [friendly commands](#friendly-commands).